 Two of my three children are now in secondary education and one in year six at Friskney.
 All three have attended Friskney All Saints.
 I have had a career in retail and supply chain management but now run a small artisan bakery.
 For the past few years I have been part of the Friskney Village Hall Committee with responsibility for policies.
 I also listen to young readers one afternoon a week in Red Class and volunteer on some class trips.

-My name is Sue Kitchen and I am the Clerk to the Governors.
+My name is Jan Ward and I am the Clerk to the Governors.
 My role entails producing agendas for meetings, taking minutes and dealing with correspondence to the Governors.